abduljavedkhan/abduljavedkhan/README.md

 ### 📖 About me

-- 🔭 &nbsp;I’m currently working on React-Native.
+- 🔭 &nbsp;I’m currently working on React-Native and [TypeGraphQL](https://typegraphql.com/) for API building.

-- 🌱 &nbsp;I’m currently learning TypeScript and GraphQL API.

 - 🤔 &nbsp;I’m looking for help with getting a remote job